 Small projects at EPICH have got off to a good start.
 To carry on the good work, EPICH now needs more people to come and provide their labour and/or take on some responsibility for organising one of the activities listed above.

 Can you help?

-If you think you could help EPICH in either an organising or working role, please contact our secretary via: firstname.lastname@example.org
+If you think you could help EPICH in either an organising or working role, please contact John Martin (our secretary) via: firstname.lastname@example.org

 You will find Nature work is very satisfying and worth while.
 So give it a try!